TheKetan2/covid19_flutter_app_2/README.md

 https://www.youtube.com/watch?v=n9E-ctiaWHg

 # Executable apk
-in assets folder of repository
+It is provided in assets folder of repository